Inthegamesdk/itg-android-example/README.md

 ```
 overlay.layoutListener = this
 ```
 Then you can create subclasses of our content views with customized layouts, and provide them in the listener methods.
-A full working example is included in the repository.
+A full working example is included in the repository.\
+The example includes custom layouts for 3 different formats - television, mobile landscape and mobile portrait.
+You can use only those you need - if your app is for TV only, use the layout-television files on your main layout folder.\
 The listener methods are:
 ```
 fun customPollView(): ITGPollView?
 fun customRatingView(): ITGRatingView?